save money and the environment with an eco-friendly office

 4. Paint with your ecological footprint in mind

 Painting is the readiest way to jazz up your office for the New Year.
-If you use low emission paint, which has low levels or zero levels of volatile organic compounds, then you can paint in an environmentally friendly way.
+If you use low emission paint, which has low levels or zero levels of volatile organic compounds, you can paint in an environmentally friendly way.
 And reduce your ecological footprint.

 5. Colour and your ecological footprint

-If you have decided that painting is the way to go to jazz up your office, then you may want to know the impact of colour on your well being.
-How the psychological properties of colours can affect how productive you are and have an influence on your judgment.
+If you have decided that painting is the way to go to jazz up your office, then you may want to know the impact of colour on your well being how the psychological properties of colours can affect how productive you are and have an influence on your judgment.

 The colour that will make you feel most productive is an individual choice and different for everyone.
 Blue colours affect your mind; yellow your emotions; red your body; and green your ‘balance’.

-Research into the effect of colour has shown that the intensity of that colour is what affects you as to how you will respond.
+Research into the effect of colour has shown that the intensity of that colour affects you as to how you will respond.
 A solid bright colour will stimulate, and paint with low saturation will soothe.